List of Doctor Who episodes (1963–1989)

-Doctor Who ceased production in 1989.
-A one-off TV movie was produced in the US in 1996, before the series resumed in 2005.
+Doctor Who is a British science fiction television programme produced by the BBC.
+Doctor Who ceased production in 1989 after 695 episodes.
+A one-off TV movie was produced in the United States in 1996, before the series resumed in 2005.
 The original series (1963–1989), generally consists of multi-episode serials; in the early seasons, and occasionally through its run, serials tend to link together, one story leading directly into the next.
 The 2005 revival trades the earlier serial format for a run of self-contained episodes, interspersed with occasional multi-part stories and structured into loose story arcs.